top of page

 Mateo sputtered and cursed as he wiped his hands across his face.

-Ignacio turned and grabbed Lucas by the collar.
+Ignacio turned and grabbed a fistful of the front of Lucas’s shirt.
 “You owe me a beer, cabrón.”

 “Whoa, whoa.”
-He held up his right hand in surrender.
+Lucas held up his right hand in surrender.
 “Okay, okay.
 Relax.”

 “And you owe my brother one, too.”
 Ignacio released his grip on Lucas’s shirt and shoved him away.
 He turned and leaned down to pick up his chair, and that was all the opening Lucas needed.